logicalclocks/logicalclocks.github.io/docs/user_guides/fs/feature_group/notification.md

 {
-  "projectId":119,  # project used for data ingestion "featureStoreId":67,  # feature store where changes took place "featureGroupId":14,  # feature group changed "entry":{ # values of the affected feature group entry
+  "projectId":119,  # project used for data ingestion "featureStoreId":67,  # feature store where changes took place "featureGroupId":14,  # id of the feature group "featureGroupName":"fg_name",  # name of the feature group "featureGroupVersion":1,  # version of the feature group "entry":{ # values of the affected feature group entry
     "id":"15",
     "text":"test"